Health Verification Form

 - The names of medical professionals and/or practices you have consulted within the last three years, including routine physical examinations.
 You are asked to list your primary care provider/practice, as well as any specialists.

 Medical History and Clinical Examination:

-- A comprehensive medical history overview – completed by the examining provider, with your consultation – including all diagnosed conditions, hospitalizations, and past medications (taken in the last three years).
+- A comprehensive medical history overview – completed by the examining provider, with your consultation – including all diagnosed physical and mental health conditions, significant or serious illnesses, operations/surgical procedures, and hospitalizations.
 For any conditions or symptoms marked as “YES”, you will be asked to provide additional explanation.
 Your examining provider may also recommend a test to allow for further explanation of the current status of the condition and/or the prognosis or outcome.
-If you are at increased risk for severe illness from COVID-19, you will need to be prepared to discuss this with your examining provider, as well as any proposed safety measures.
-Familiarize yourself with COVID-19 related information posted by the Centers for Disease Control and Prevention (CDC).

-Provider’s Statement: The examining provider must state, based on the clinical examination and on your physical and emotional history, if they consider you to be physically and emotionally able to travel and teach abroad in the specific project location(s), and/or if they have concerns regarding your risk factors for severe illness from COVID-19.
+Provider’s Statement: The examining provider must state, based on the clinical examination and medical history, if they consider you to be physically and emotionally able to travel and teach abroad in the specific project location(s).

 Candidate’s Statement: You must certify that the information on the HVF is complete and accurate, as well as certify your understanding of the program’s medical clearance policies.